University of Vermont: 2000s

+2010s

 In 2011, UVM released its Climate Action Plan to the American College & University President's Climate Commitment.
 The Climate Action Plan focuses on the direct and indirect greenhouse gas emissions from the institution's operations.
 The target dates for UVM's Climate Action Plan were 2015 for 100% carbon neutral electricity (Scope 1) and 2020 for carbon neutral heating, cooling, and fleet (Scope 2).
 UVM aims to target the net zero emissions for its "Scope 3" sources by 2025.

 In 2012, UVM became one of the first institutions nationwide to end the sale of bottled water on campus and mandate that one third of drinks offered in vending machines be healthy options.
 During the same year, UVM's Board of Trustees passed a resolution to earmark $13 million for the fund, making it the largest challenge to date.
 Harvard's $12 million green loan fund had been the largest.
-In March 2012, UVM became fifth school in the nation to sign the "Real Food Campus Commitment", pledging to purchase 20 percent "real food" by 2020.
-In April 2017, UVM announced it had surpassed this goal and set a new goal to source 25 percent "real food" by 2020.
+In March 2012, UVM became fifth school in the nation to sign the "Real Food Campus Commitment", pledging to purchase 20% "real food" by 2020.
+In April 2017, UVM announced it had surpassed this goal and set a new goal to source 25% "real food" by 2020.

 The Certification for Sustainable Transportation (CST) was founded in 2012 to help improve economic, environmental, and energy efficiency within the passenger transportation sector.
 The CST is a direct outgrowth of work that began at the University of Vermont in 2005 and now houses the eRating certification, driver trainings, and an array of awareness and education programs.
 It is a nonprofit operating out of UVM's Extensions office.

+In May 2015, UVM introduced a sustainability requirement for all undergraduates, allowing students to choose from pre-approved sustainability classes.

+Present

+In April 2023, the university committed to carbon neutrality by 2030.
+It would pursue investments in renewable energy, electrified buildings and vehicles, reduced vehicle fleets, and geothermal exploration.